shobrook/syntaxis/README.md

 print(Y.max())
 ```

-saplings will produce the following tree:
+syntaxis will produce the following tree:

 <p align="center">
   <img width="40%" src="img/if_else_1.png" />
 </p>

 Notice how the value of `X` is unreliable since we don't know if `condition` is `True` or `False`.
-To handle this, saplings simply stops tracking any variable that's defined in the outer scope, like `X`, if it's modified inside an `if`/`else` block.
+To handle this, syntaxis simply stops tracking any variable that's defined in the outer scope, like `X`, if it's modified inside an `if`/`else` block.
 Similarly, notice how there exists an execution path where `Y` is never defined and `Y.max()` throws an error.
-To handle this, saplings assumes that any variable defined inside an `if`/`else` block, such as `Y`, doesn't persist into the outer scope.
+To handle this, syntaxis assumes that any variable defined inside an `if`/`else` block, such as `Y`, doesn't persist into the outer scope.

 Both of these assumptions are made in attempt to reduce false positives and false negatives.
-But ideally, saplings would branch out and produce two separate trees for this module –– one that assumes the `if` block executes and another that assumes the `else` block executes, like so:
+But ideally, syntaxis would branch out and produce two separate trees for this module –– one that assumes the `if` block executes and another that assumes the `else` block executes, like so:

 <p align="center">
   <img width="65%" src="img/if_else_2.png" />